You can only improve what you can measure. UTM parameters allow you to measure both your offline and digital marketing performance.

 One of the wonders of modern marketing is the ability to measure the performance of your marketing campaigns across all the channels that you use.
 This allows you to prove the value of marketing as well as continually improve marketing performance.
-Google Analytics can be used to measure the response rates of your offline channels like direct mail and out of home signage by customizing the URLs used to drive traffic to your website.
+Google Analytics can be used to measure the response rates of your offline channels like direct mail and OOH (out-of-home) signage by customizing the URLs used to drive traffic to your website.

 As described in the blog post Analytics Help Chart Your Marketing Course, you can get great actionable information just by installing analytics on your website.
 But by getting more sophisticated with Google Analytics you can answer questions like: